improsec/ImprosecPasswordFilter/README.md

 ## Uninstall

-In order to stop the solution from actively rejecting blacklisted password changes without having to restart the Domain Controller, simply set the contents of the "*C:\\improsec-filter\\weak-enabled.txt*" and "*C:\\improsec-filter\\leaked-enabled.txt*" files to '0'.
+In order to stop the solution from actively rejecting blocked password changes without having to restart the Domain Controller, simply set the contents of the "*C:\\improsec-filter\\weak-enabled.txt*" and "*C:\\improsec-filter\\leaked-enabled.txt*" files to '0'.

 In order to completely uninstall the solution, you can use either of the following methods.
 * Automated uninstallation